 - Lay Employees’ Retirement Plan

 Included in the financial statements for the Office for Financial Services are all assets and liabilities of the Archdiocese of Philadelphia Deposit and Loan Program Trust Fund (“Deposit and Loan Program Trust” or “D&L”).
-The Deposit and Loan Program Trust is a separate legal entity that provides a deposit and loan program for the benefit of parishes to assure continuation of the ecclesial goals of the Archdiocese and the parishes.
-If a parish deposits funds in the Deposit and Loan Program Trust, it receives a competitive interest rate.
-In turn, these funds are loaned to other parishes for construction and other projects.
+The Deposit and Loan Program Trust is a separate legal entity that provided a deposit and loan program for the benefit of parishes to assure continuation of the ecclesial goals of the Archdiocese and the parishes.
+Parish funds on deposit in the Deposit and Loan Program Trust receive a competitive interest rate.
+Historically these funds have been loaned to other parishes for construction and other projects.
 As noted in endnote “iii” below effective on February 17, 2017, the trustees of the D&L instituted a moratorium on accepting deposits, opening new accounts and making new loans.

-During the year ended June 30, 2012, the Archdiocese executed a promissory note to the Deposit and Loan Program Trust.
+In May 2012, the Archdiocese executed a promissory note to the Deposit and Loan Program Trust.
 In May 2013, the Promissory note was amended to increase the amount of the note to $82 million, which represented the excess of deposits over assets as of June 30, 2012.
 The promissory note is collateralized by specific pledged real estate assets which are documented in the note.
 As pledged properties are sold or monetized, net proceeds from these collateral transactions will be deposited into the Deposit and Loan Program Trust, in accordance with the provisions of the promissory note.
 In the event a transaction generates in excess of $20 million in net proceeds, the Archdiocese has discretion regarding alternative uses for the excess so long as remaining pledged assets are at least equal to the then outstanding principal amount owed.

 Lay Employees’ Retirement Plan